viblo/pymunk/docs/src/advanced.rst

 level bindings to Chipmunk, a custom documentation generation extension and a customized setup.py file to allow compilation of Chipmunk.

-The low level chipmunk bindings are located in the file pymunk_extension_build.py.

 docs/src/ext/autoexample.py
     A Sphinx extension that scans a directory and extracts the toplevel docstring.
 Used to autogenerate the examples documentation.

+pymunk/_callbacks.py
+    Callbacks cannot be specified on a class, so they are all gathered here.

 pymunk/_chipmunk_cffi.py
-    This file only contains a call to _chipmunk_cffi_abi.py, and exists mostly as a wrapper to be able to switch between abi and api mode of Cffi.
-This is currently not in use in the relased code, but is used during experimentation.
+    This file only contains a call to _cffi_backend .py, and exists mostly as a wrapper to be able to switch between abi and api mode of Cffi.
+This is currently not in use in the released code, but is used during experimentation.

-pymunk/_chipmkunk_cffi_abi.py
-    This file contains the pure Cffi wrapping definitons.
-Bascially a giant string created by copy-paster from the relevant header files of Chipmunk.
+pymunk/pymunk_extension_build.py
+    The low level Chipmunk bindings are located in this file.
+Contains configuration for how to build Chipmunk2D by Cffi into a pyd file.

 setup.py
     Except for the standard setup stuff this file also contain the custom build commands to build Chipmunk from source, using a build_ext extension.

+pymunk/examples/*
+  Collection of examples of usages of Pymunk.
+Tries to showcase most common features of Pymunk.

 pymunk/tests/*
     Collection of (unit) tests.
 Does not cover all cases, but most core things are there.
 The tests require a working chipmunk library file.

+pymunk_cffi/*
+    Custom (c source and header) extensions to Chipmunk2D used by Pymunk.
+    Will be used when Cffi builds the pyd extension.

 tools/*
     Collection of helper scripts that can be used to various development tasks such as generating documentation.